-WP-1 / # 17 / J to E Chemical Regulations
+WP-1 / # 19 / J to E Chemical Regulations

-17.1 REACH
+19.1 REACH

 - 1. The BRT requests that the Authorities of the EU should pay more attention to the implementation of REACH.
-In particular: - ✓ There should be more opportunities to take account of the views of non-EU companies in updating guidance because a substantial part of articles on the EU market is imported from outside the EU.
-In this regard, the representatives of non-EU companies should be allowed to register as the stakeholders of the ECHA.
+In particular: - There should be more opportunities to take account of the views of non-EU companies in updating guidance because a substantial part of articles on the EU market is imported from outside the EU.
+In this regard, the representatives of non-EU companies should be allowed to register as the stakeholders of the ECHA same as the EU companies. - If the thresholds of new SVHCs are too low, for example, in the units of ppb rather than the units of ppm, there will be practical difficulties for manufactures and importers to implement it effectively as it will be too difficult to measure correctly.

-- ✓ If the thresholds of new SVHSs are too low, for example, in the units of ppb rather than the units of ppm, there will be practical difficulties for manufactures and importers to implement it effectively as it will be too difficult to measure correctly. - ✓ The authorities of the EU should improve the enforcement of the thresholds applicable to SVHCs once they are adopted.
-Otherwise the increasing number of SVHCs with extremely low threshold will distort the competition between strictly complying manufacturers/importers and less strictly complying manufacturers/importers. - ✓ In the evaluation of a substance allocated to a Member State in the framework of CoRAP - Community Rolling Action Plan, a private business is often requested to provide information on the substance which it holds.
-However, it is sometimes requested at a short notice and/or a not-well-organised manner, which is not effective.
-The authorities of the EU should publish the best practice for the Member States so that private businesses can help them more efficiently and effectively. - 2.
-The BRT requests that the authorities of the EU should further improve the PACT-RMOA.
-In particular: - ✓ The authorities of the EU should improve it in order to look after the needs of SMEs because SMEs might still find it difficult to digest. - ✓ The process of contributions by industries should be further developed. - ✓ The transparency of the PACT-RMOA should be improved. - ✓ The quality of evaluation by the evaluating authorities of the Member States should be made more consistent through the standardisation of the evaluation process. - ✓ The criteria for the selection of substances should be more transparent.
+- The authorities of the EU should improve the enforcement of the thresholds applicable to SVHCs once they are adopted.
+Otherwise the increasing number of SVHCs with extremely low threshold will distort the competition between strictly complying manufacturers/importers and less strictly complying manufacturers/importers. - 2.
+The BRT requests that the Authorities of the EU should further improve the PACT-RMOA.
+In particular: - The authorities of the EU should improve it in order to look after the needs of SMEs because SMEs might still find it difficult to digest. - The process of contributions by industries should be further developed. - The transparency of the PACT-RMOA should be improved. - The quality of evaluation by the evaluating authorities of the Member States should be made more consistent through the standardisation of the evaluation process. - The criteria for the selection of substances should be more transparent. - At the very least, public consultations (minimum 12 weeks) should be conducted in all Member States in order to provide fairer and more accurate risk assessment. - 3.
+The BRT requests to the authorities of the EU to mitigate the effect of the withdrawal of the UK from EU on the implementation of REACH.